-When sending emails from you workspace, via Backstage, the @spotme.com domain is used by default.
+When sending emails from your workspace, via Backstage, the @spotme.com domain is used by default.

-The Emailing module on SpotMe Backstage allows you to use your own domain name when sending app activation emails, invitations or others.
+The Emailing module on SpotMe Backstage allows you to use your own domain name when sending emails.

 This however requires a change on a certain email authentication method used by the Emailing module, called SPF and DKIM.